Holocaust Survivor Warns Trump Administration: 'History Is Not on Your Side'

 An 87-year-old Holocaust survivor didn't mince words when he told off a top immigration enforcement official at a meeting in California Tuesday —warning that history is not on the side of the Trump administration.

-Bernard Marks, who survived imprisonment in Auschwitz and Dachau concentration camps, spoke out while addressing U.S. Immigration and Customs Enforcement Acting Director Thomas Homan at a public forum in Sacramento.
+Bernard Marks, who said he survived imprisonment in Auschwitz and Dachau concentration camps, spoke out while addressing U.S. Immigration and Customs Enforcement Acting Director Thomas Homan at a public forum in Sacramento.

 “When I was a little boy in Poland, for no other reason but for being Jewish, I was hauled off by the Nazis,” Marks told them, CBS Sacramento reported.
 “And for no other reason I was picked up and separated from my family, who was exterminated in Auschwitz.
 And I am a survivor of Auschwitz and Dachau.”